 Italy Società a Responsabilità Limitata (Srl) Company Incorporation

-An Italian Società a Responsabilità Limitata (Srl) is equivalent to a Limited Liability Company in the UK or a GmbH in Austria and Germany in that it is a legal entity which is separate and distinct from the individuals who run it.
+An Italian Società a Responsabilità Limitata (Srl) is a legal entity which is separate and distinct from the individuals who run it.
 For sole traders and for people in partnerships, the individuals’ personal assets are at risk if there is a claim against the organisation but shareholders in an Srl are liable to lose only the value of the share capital to which they subscribe.

-Italy is a particularly popular jurisdiction for foreigners who wish to start a company in agriculture, tourism and manufacturing plus there are a lot of great incentives including investment grants, low interest business loans and state guarantees for exports.
+Italy is a particularly popular jurisdiction for those who wish to start a company in agriculture, tourism and manufacturing.
+There are a lot of government incentives including investment grants, low interest business loans and state guarantees for exports.
 Furthermore, if you provide more investment capital than your company requires you can deduct the surplus from your taxable income.

 According to Italian law every company has to provide an official registered office where company books and official documents are kept.
 This is the address where your company will be registered.
 We provide this address for you as part of our incorporation package (Milan).

 An Italian Srl only requires one person to act as a director.
-This person may be of any nationality , at least one of the directors must be resident in the EU.
+This person may be of any nationality.
 Each director must have a fiscal code (codice fiscale); this is provided as part of our incorporation service.
 Director names are filed on the public register.

 An Italian Srl requires only one person to act as a shareholder, if you do opt to have just one shareholder then the company will be a ‘Società Uninominale’ rather than a ‘Società a Responsabilità Limitata’ and the shareholder’s liability will be deemed to be unlimited.
 There are no restrictions on nationality and corporate shareholders are permitted, and all shareholder names are filed on the public register.
 Each shareholder must have a fiscal code (codice fiscale); this is provided as part of our incorporation service.